UF Celebrates Hispanic Heritage Month

 His life experience informs his interest in the way that bilingual and multilingual identities are navigated and expressed and how they are (mis)understood by monolinguals.
 His research focuses on the cultural production of minoritized communities across the Anglophone and Hispanophone world and the translation of these identities for the larger societies in which the speakers live.

 Sponsored by the UF Convocation Committee and Department of Language and Culture.
-If you have any questions, please Contact Dr. John Cruz email@example.com; 419-434-4695.
-To learn more about University of Findlay’s Spanish program, please go to our website.
+If you have any questions, please Contact Dr. John Cruz firstname.lastname@example.org; 419-434-4695.
+To learn more about University of Findlay’s Spanish program, visit the University’s website.